 I have this Amazon Prime credit card – and I LOVE it.

-I got a $100 Amazon Gift Card instantly after the fast online approval process – THAT really helped!
+You can get a $200 Amazon Gift Card instantly after the fast online approval process – offer ends 11/28

 I use it for everything and anything I purchase for the Holidays no matter where I’m shopping.